ebook: Our balanced attack

 If I'm in my car on an autumn Saturday afternoon, I'll turn on the radio and hunt for a football game broadcast.
 It's a habit I developed growing up in Oklahoma.

 Oklahoma is a football-crazy state.
 It doesn't have a professional football team.
 No matter.
 The University of Oklahoma regularly wins conference championships.
 They've been crowned national champions a few times.
-Several players from OU and from Oklahoma State University have won the Heisman trophy which is given each year to the best college football player in the United States.
-Teams from Oklahoma universities often play in post-season bowl games.
+Several players from OU and Oklahoma State University have won the Heisman Trophy, an award given each year to the best college football player in the United States.
+Teams from Oklahoma universities often play in postseason bowl games.

 There are some important things you should know about football.
 One is that you don't win championships depending on a single player.
 You've got to have a balanced attack.
 That means using the skills of a variety of players.
 Consistent winning takes a team effort.
 "Balanced attack" also refers to the way you play the game.
 Football teams don't win game after game by throwing passes on every play.
 They will not win by always running the ball.
 Winners balance their offense with a mix of running and passing plays.
 A real championship team will be further balanced by having a top defensive strategy.

-By Monday morning a full-blown scandal had erupted around him.
+By Monday morning, a full-blown scandal had erupted around him.
 He seemed briefly contrite.
 Then he plunged ahead, using everything sent in by faithful supporters to keep his headquarters open and personal airplane flying.
 Anticipating that donations would fall off after his confession, he called Haiti that first week to shut down the lunch programs.
 On payday two weeks later, Haitian teachers in "his" schools got empty envelopes.
 We had missionary friends supported directly by this television preacher.
-Their total reliance on his money brought their work crashing to a halt.
+Their full reliance on his money brought their work crashing to a halt.
 Within days after the scandal broke, these missionaries packed up to go home.
-Without his financial support, their ministry had collapsed like a football team who had depended too much on one star player who then breaks his leg.
+Without his financial support, their ministry had collapsed like a football team that had depended too much on a star player who then broke his leg.

 The results are impressive.
 Flying in the face of the selfish materialism gripping much of our world, Nazarenes give more money for missions than many larger denominations.
-As a result, we have more missionaries than the United Methodist church, a denomination with 10 times our membership.
+As a result, we have more missionaries than the United Methodist Church, a denomination whose memberships in the USA is ten times that of ours.

 Aided by funds raised through our balanced attack, we Nazarenes have been able to move through lots of doors God has opened in front of us.
 We've planted districts of thriving holiness churches on six continents.
-In 1983 Nazarene churches celebrated 75 years as a denomination.
-That year we urged local congregations to overpay their World Evangelism Fund share.
+In 1983, Nazarene churches celebrated 75 years as a denomination.
+That year, there was a big push for urged local congregations to overpay their World Evangelism Fund share to enter several new world areas.
 Those overpayments helped us enter several countries: Myanmar, the Azores, Kenya, Suriname, and Botswana.
 Adding these to the list of areas already penetrated gave us a total of 74 world areas, just one short of our diamond anniversary goal of 75 (one world area for each year since the 1908 Pilot Point merger).